GSI Outdoors Ultralight Java Drip Review

 At 1.1 ounces, the Java Drip is among the lightest weight brewers in our review, and that weight includes its own cup, which results in a potentially significant weight savings compared to other brewers in our review.

 It doesn't get much cheaper than this for a dripper AND a cup!
 You won't even have to purchase filters.
-Granted, the Ultralight Java Drip isn't the most robust coffee maker, and breaking this delicate device is a real possibility.
-Some people will prefer to spend more and get something more durable, but if your main motivation is lightweight and compact, then this is a clear winner.
+That said, the Ultralight Java Drip isn't the most robust coffee maker, and breaking this delicate device is a real possibility.
+Some people will prefer to spend more and get something more durable, but if your main concerns are lightweight and compact gear, then this is a clear winner.

-If counting every gram is critical for your next adventure, then the GSI Ultralight Java Drip could be a great coffee-making companion for your set-up.
-This brewer is extremely light and is the most compact in our test suite.
-It's is a little finicky and fragile for our taste, but if you are looking for ways to shave down some grams on your ultra-light kit, it may be ideal for you.
+If counting every gram is critical for your next adventure, then the GSI Ultralight Java Drip could be a great brewer for your kit.
+It is extremely light and is the most compact in our test suite.
+It's a little finicky and fragile for our taste, but if you are looking for ways to shave down some grams on your ultra-light kit, it may be ideal for you.